CybransLoyalist/ResumeOnlineReact/README.md

 Check my [LinkedIn](https://www.linkedin.com/in/krystyna-%C5%9Blusarczyk-634576a4/)

+### What's inside:
+* React
+* Bootstrap 4
+* Sass
+* Webpack

 ### How to launch this project:

-There are two methods for getting started with this project.
+There are two methods for getting started with this project:

 #### Familiar with Git?
 Checkout this repository.